Diawling National Park

-Diawling National Park lies in south-west Mauritania around the Senegal River delta.
+Diawling National Park is a National park of Mauritania.
+It lies in south-west of the country around the Senegal River delta.
 The park is an important wildlife sanctuary.

 History

 The park was established in 1991.
 Opposition to its establishment came mainly from the local inhabitants, who feared a similar fate as that of the populace of Djoudj, over the river in Senegal, when the Djoudj National Bird Sanctuary was established in 1971.
 They were fearful of the consequences of a protected area, which would mean that grazing and fishing would be prohibited or limited, ending a way of life that their tribes had always known.

 Geography

 The park sprawls over an area of 16,000 hectares, all of which was once a floodplain.
 The Senegal River acts like a boundary between the park and in Senegal.
 It is part of a Trans-Border Biosphere Reserve that is a popular bird breeding site because of the mixing of fresh and salt water in the Senegal River delta.

 Some of the region's worst malaria is found in this area, due to the construction of a dam built in the area.
 Bilharzia and invasive plant species have also taken hold.